-If you’re feeling a little disillusioned with the modern world, perhaps it’s high time you reconnected with nature?
-In our latest “Get the Look” style guide, I’ll show you how to make the most of organic materials in your bathroom to create a space in which you can tune out, relax and be mindful.
+If modern life is leaving you feeling a little disillusioned, maybe it’s time to reacquaint yourself with mother nature?
+In this bathroom style guide, I’ll show you how to get the most out of organic colours, textures and materials, to create a bathroom in which you can tune out, relax and be mindful.

 With our everyday lives becoming ever more stressful, we now have a greater awareness of self-care and mental wellbeing.
 Indeed, many of us are now turning to our home environments in a bid to create a soothing and calming place to unwind.
 Out of all the rooms in our home, it is, of course, our bathroom which is the key to achieving this.

 As we’ve already seen with some of our most popular bathroom designs, like Refined Rustic and Lagom, less really is more when it comes to planning your perfect space.
 With mindfulness and relaxation major influences on your bathroom layout, we’re now seeing a shift towards a more minimalist, uncluttered style, rather than an excessive amount of possessions and accessories, complete with “Natural Elements”, which is what we’ve named this latest look.

 Discover more style from these shores as we celebrate The Great British Bathroom.